-12. A Day in the Life of…
+6. A Day In the Life

 There are going to be many jobs and careers that people do that you have no idea about.
 A great way to understand what people get up to in their day-to-day is to follow them and photograph as you go.

-For example, a photo essay entitled ‘A day in the life of a fireman’ will get you access to inside the station, documenting what they get up to on their downtime.
+For example, a photo essay entitled A Day In the Life of a Fireman will get you access to inside the station, documenting what they get up to on their downtime.
 You may not be able to go put out a fire with them, but you never know.

 This is great practice for documentary images, capturing portraits and still life of all the equipment they use.
 Again, let them use the images for social media.

-Also, pass on the photo essay to the local council as they may be able to help with an exhibition, and spread your work too.
+Also, pass on the photo essays to the local council as they may be able to help with an exhibition, and spread your work too.
 This might get you paid work in the future, as now you are a person who gets stuff done.
 Bravo!

-13. Education Photo Essay
+5. Education Photo Essay

 One great way to support your community, and possibly even get some of your photographs published is to photograph inside a school.
 You may find it difficult at first, but lay down your intentions to those in charge.

 Offer to let them use and share the image as they see fit.
-Wham.

 You now have a team of people sharing and liking your images.
 They are giving you promotion all over Facebook and other social media channels.
-Perfect.

 Get into the classrooms, photograph the students and the teachers during their daily grind.
 Be as invisible as you can, but involve and integrate those interested when and where you can.

-14. Fictitious Meals Photo Essay
+4. Fictitious Meals

 One great photo essay example is putting all those great works of literature to good use.
 Think about all of the meals that characters in books have eaten.

 Some will be as fictitious as the names of the characters eating them.
 Think of the gruel in Oliver Twist.
 Make the meals as realistic as possible, with table settings and appropriate mise en scène.

-15. Photograph Coffee Shops Using Cafenol
+3. Photograph Coffee Shops Using Cafenol

 Cafenol is a film photography chemical that sits in place of the developer.
 The developer is what strips the film down to a negative after it has been exposed.
 The cafenol is made partly from instant coffee granules, hence the name.

-A great photo essay idea would be to photograph a coffee shop, the staff, the patrons and the equipment and then using coffee that they serve as a film developer.
+A great photo essay idea would be to photograph a coffee shop, the staff, the patrons, and the equipment.
+Then use the coffee that they serve as a film developer.

-16. Photograph the Photographers
+2. Photograph the Photographers

 How many times have you seen tourists photograph the same landmark?
-These landmarks or ‘points of interest’ are magnets for foreigners, all hosting cameras and taking the same shot.
+These landmarks or points of interest are magnets for foreigners, all hosting cameras and taking the same shot.
 Sometimes, even pretending to hold up or grab the landmark themselves.

 As the area in question has already been captured, why not go 180 degrees in the opposite direction for your photo essay.
-Exactly.
-You will be photographing the people, who are the artists rarely seen.
-These images will be somewhat comical as it is a social statement of our lives and our cultures.
+You will be photographing the photographers, who are the rarely seen artists.

-17. Capture the Neighbours
+1. Capture the Neighbors

 What a perfect scenario would look like is capturing the people in their own space.
 And everyone’s space is completely different.

-You will come across stay-at-home fathers, night-shift workers, grandmas with heirlooms, musicians and families.
+You will come across stay-at-home fathers, night-shift workers, grandmas with heirlooms, musicians, and families.
 There is no telling what is behind these doors.
 It is a great way to work on your feet, and also meet those who make up your community.